-Retency deep anonymization technology is certified as fully compliant to European Community's anonymization criteria set forth by the Privacy regulators.
+Retency deep anonymization technology was validated by the French Privacy Regulator as fully compliant to European Community's anonymization criteria.

 A set of personal data is de-identified (or deeply anonymized) when it is impossible to deduct, directly or indirectly, any individual information.
 In contrary to a popular belief, pseudonymization (hashing of direct identifiers such as name or email address) is not a deep anonymization method.